ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## From draft-mandyam-rats-eat-00

-This is a fairly large change in the orientation of the document, but not new claims have been added.
+This is a fairly large change in the orientation of the document, but no new claims have been added.

 * Separate information and data model using CDDL.
 * Say an EAT is a CWT or JWT